spandanx/Employee-dashboard/README.md

-# DECENTRALISED EMAIL APPLICATION
+# EMPLOYEE DASHBOARD APPLICATION

-This application can do some basic email operations using ethereum.
+This app does some basic dashboard operations like showing birthdays of employees, news etc.

 ## Technologies used